Take our online course:

 It seems like just about every writer that ‘makes it’ launches a course on how to do the same.
-But I couldn’t find anyone doing it specifically for the B2B industry where millions of companies struggle to explain what they do (and I mean struggle.
+But I couldn’t find anyone doing it specifically for the B2B industry where millions of companies struggle to explain what they do (and I do mean struggle.
 Just read Forrester) and desperately need your help.
 Nor have I seen one from a writer with a background in sales, negotiation, or cold outreach, all of which I’ve found to be a tremendous advantage.
 This industry needs you, but you need to earn a living wage.
 This course is designed to help you get there.

 How to pick clients

 What to say to them (with email templates)

 How to build a stable of recurring clients

 How much work is there for B2B content writers?

 There are an estimated 5.72 million B2B companies in the U.S., or about one in five businesses.
 Calls for B2B writers account for almost half of all hiring posts in the Content Marketing Institute LinkedIn group.

 4,000+ postings for “content writers” on LinkedIn